FAQ Your Right To Know

 The Gateway of Asia Exotic Thailand is Asia’s top tourist destination and offers a world class tourist industry at affordable prices, making it a magnet for visitors, re-locators and property investors alike.
 In many key locations in Thailand, the local economy relies heavily on tourism and increased property investment in these locations is now good news for domestic economic growth and good capital returns.

-A Thor Tor Sahm is a bank document that is issued by the receiving bank when you deposit foreign currency into your bank account in Thailand.
-You must ask the receiving bank for a Thor Tor Sahm when you are remitting funds to Thailand for the purpose of buying a condominium, and the Thor Tor Sahm must state that the remittance is only for the purpose of purchasing a property.
+A FET (Thai known as Thor Tor 3 “Thor Tor Sahm”) this document needs when you transfer ownership the condominium at land office.
+It is a bank document that is issued by the receiving bank when you deposit foreign currency into bank account in Thailand.
+Owner account must ask the receiving bank for a Thor Tor 3 when buyers are remitting foreign currency into Thailand and the exchange of foreign currency into Thai baht for the purpose of buying a condominium contains at least the following information:

 Before 1998 any Thai woman married to a foreigner lost her right to purchase land in Thailand, but she could still retain land that was in her possession prior to marrying the foreigner.
 That has now changed.
 According to a ministerial regulation decreed in 1999 Thai nationals married to foreigners can purchase land, but the Thai spouse must prove that the money used to buy that land is legally hers and has not been provided by a foreigner.
 This can be achieved if the foreign spouse signs a declaration, declaring that the funds used to buy the property belonged to the Thai spouse prior to the marriage and that the foreigner has no claim to it.

 Purchasing property through a company with limited liability has so far been the most popular method for foreign investors.
 The regulations vary throughout Thailand, but the Land Office generally requires that Thai nationals must hold a majority interest in order to be able to purchase land legally.
-In the light of recent government directives it is most important to seek competent professional advice on the implications of obtaining land ownership by this method.
+In the light of recent government directives, it is most important to seek competent professional advice on the implications of obtaining land ownership by this method.

-Usually when you buy a new property in Thailand especially a Freehold Condominium, it is preferred that you pay directly from your account in your home country directly to the developers account as to obtain a Freehold title you will need to show the local land office that the money used to buy the property has originated from outside of Thailand this is provided by a Foreign Transaction Form (FTF) which is issued by the developers.
+Usually when you buy a new property in Thailand especially a Freehold Condominium, it is preferred that you pay directly from your account in your home country directly to the developers account as to obtain a Freehold title you will need to show the local land office that the money used to buy the property has originated from outside of Thailand this is provided by a Foreign Transaction Form (FTF) which is issued by bank.
 Thai bank upon arriving in Thailand in the case that the transferred amount is 20,000 USD or over, these FTFs need to be kept and presented at the land office upon transfer of the title deed.
-It is very easy to open a bank account in Thailand and it is possible to pay for a property, even a Freehold property, from a Thai bank account after transferring money from abroad to your Thai bank account, again in the case for a Freehold condominium be prepared to provide evidence (FTFs) at the local land office to show that the money originated (before in came to your Thai account) from outside of Thailand.
-For leased property you are not required to provide such documentation.
+It is possible to open account to pay for a property, so buyer have to prepare

-Of course it is possible to sell your property in the future, even leasehold property can be resold, in the case that a freehold property is resold and you would like to take the money back out of Thailand you will need the Foreign Transaction forms to show to the bank that the money used to buy the property originally came from outside Thailand and then upon transferring the money back out of Thailand you will only be taxed on any profit you have made from the resale of the property and not on the total amount.
+In the case that a freehold property is resold and you would like to take the money back out of Thailand you will need the Foreign Transaction forms to show to the bank that the money used to buy the property originally came from outside Thailand and then upon transferring the money back out of Thailand you will only be taxed on any profit you have made from the resale of the property and not on the total amount.

 Land in Thailand is measured using a local measurement of “Wah”, “Ngan” and “Rai”.
 Very simply 1 “Wah” = 4 Sq.m, 1 “Ngan” = 100 Sq.Wah or 400 Sq.m, 1 “Rai” = 400 Sq.Wah or 1,600 Sq.m.
 Furthermore 1 Acre is approximately 2.5 Rai.